puppetlabs/puppet-docs/source/puppetdb/1/configure.markdown

 Debian/Ubuntu (open source) | `/etc/default/puppetdb`
 Debian/Ubuntu (PE)          | `/etc/default/pe-puppetb`

-You can change the following settings in this file:
+ In this file, you can change the following settings:

 `JAVA_BIN`